 Not all states share the same ideals, though.
 To thoroughly understand the way these filial laws work, check out the laws enforced in various states.

-Filial responsibility is defined as the following statement:"... [laws that] impose a duty, usually upon adult children, for the support of their impoverished parents or other relatives." while they are rarely enforced, except for that one time in Pennsylvania, it’s still good to have them on your radar.
+Filial responsibility is defined as the following statement:"... [laws that] impose a duty, usually upon adult children, for the support of their impoverished parents or other relatives." while they are rarely enforced, it’s still good to have them on your radar.

 These laws originate with the Elizabethan Poor Law of 1601, which has gone down in history as one of the first times that the welfare of those in need was tackled by a governing body.
 This was the way states provided for the poor, and at one point in U.S. history, over 40 states had these kinds of laws.